laravel/docs/collections.md

     // 58
     // 59

-This is especially useful for [Laravel Vapor](https://vapor.laravel.com/) apps, since AWS will kill any long-running processes after 15 minutes.

-Imagine a system that submits invoices from the DB, one by one.
-You could set up a schedule that runs every 15 minutes, and only processes invoices for a maximum of 14 minutes:
+To illustrate the usage of this method, imagine an application that submits invoices from the database using a cursor.
+You could define a [scheduled task](/docs/{{version}}/scheduling) that runs every 15 minutes and only processes invoices for a maximum of 14 minutes:

+    use App\Models\Invoice;
+    use Illuminate\Support\Carbon;

     Invoice::pending()->cursor()
         ->takeUntilTimeout(
             Carbon::createFromTimestamp(LARAVEL_START)->add(14, 'minutes')
         )
         ->each(fn ($invoice) => $invoice->submit());

 <a name="method-tapEach"></a>
 #### `tapEach()` {#collection-method}